erenceh/ml-bug-prediction/README.md

 ### 1. Start the FastAPI Backend

-Make folder named `data/` in the root direectory if it doesn't exist:
+Make folder named `data/` in the root directory if it doesn't exist:

 ```cli
 mkdir data